corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 Data from these tables will be recorded as part of the snapshot process and later deleted from the vault, but will not be exported to the permanent archive.

-Tables should be excluded from the archive process can be registered using the properties `excludeTransactionTables` and `excludeAttachmentTables`.
+Tables that should be excluded from the archive process can be registered using the properties `excludeTransactionTables` and `excludeAttachmentTables`.

 ## Schema permissions